automl/SMAC3/docs/advanced_usage/3_multi_objective.rst

 The basic recipe is as follows:

+- Specify the objectives in the scenario object as list.
+For example, ``Scenario(objectives=["obj1", "obj2"])``.)
-#.
-Make sure that your target function returns a cost *dictionary* containing the objective names as keys
-   and the objective values as values, e.g. ``{'myobj1': 0.3, 'myobj2': 200}``.
-Alternatively, you can simply
-   return a list, e.g., ``[0.3, 200]``.
+- Make sure that your target function returns a cost *dictionary* containing the objective names as keys and the objective values as values, e.g. ``{'obj1': 0.3, 'obj2': 200}``.
+Alternatively, you can simply return a list, e.g., ``[0.3, 200]``.
-#.
-When instantiating SMAC pass the names of your objectives to the scenario object via the ``objectives``
-   argument, e.g., ``multi_objectives: ["myobj1", "myobj2"]``.
-#.
-Now you can optionally pass a custom multi-objective algorithm class to the SMAC
-   facade (via ``multi_objective_algorithm``).
+- Now you can optionally pass a custom multi-objective algorithm class to the SMAC facade (via ``multi_objective_algorithm``).
 In all facades, a mean aggregation strategy is used as the multi-objective algorithm default.

 .. warning ::

-    Depending on the multi-objective algorithm, the incumbent might be ambiguous because there might be multiple incumbents on the Pareto front.
-Let's take ParEGO for example:
-    Everytime a new configuration is sampled, the weights are updated (see runhistory encoder).
-Therefore, calling the ``get_incumbent`` method in the runhistory might return a different configuration based on the internal state of the multi-objective algorithm.

-You can use ``get_pareto_front`` in the run history to get the configurations on the Pareto front.
+   The multi-objective algorithm influences which configurations are sampled next.
+More specifically, since only one surrogate model is trained, multiple objectives have to be scalarized into a single objective.
+   This scalarized value is used to train the surrogate model, which is used by the acquisition function/maximizer to sample the next configurations.

+You receive the incumbents (points on the Pareto front) after the optimization process directly.
+Alternatively, you can use the method ``get_incumbents`` in the intensifier.

 .. code-block:: python

    smac = ...
-    smac.optimize()
+   incumbents = smac.optimize()

-    for incumbent, costs in smac.get_pareto_front():
-        print(incumbent, costs)
+   # Or you use the intensifier
+   incumbents = smac.intensifier.get_incumbents()

 We show an example of how to use multi-objective with plots in our :ref:`examples<Multi-Objective>`.